CrimeOwl AI logoCrimeOwl AI

 Federal Arrest Warrants Issued

-Federal arrest warrants were issued for both Ghumman and Zamir in the United States District Court, Western District of New York, after charges of bank robbery, entering a bank with intent to commit larceny, and bank larceny.
+Federal arrest warrants were issued for both Ghumman and Zamir in the U.S. District Court, Western District of New York, for bank robbery, entering a bank with intent to commit larceny, and bank larceny.

 Key Locations